Former Top General Gets a Shot at Forming Israeli Government

 That would bring down Netanyahu but result in a highly unstable government.
 It's also far from clear that Lieberman, a nationalist with a history of harsh rhetoric toward the Arab minority, would support such a scheme.
 No Arab party has ever sat in an Israeli government.

-The political deadlock dates back to April, when Lieberman refused to join a right-wing coalition under Netanyahu.
-In response, parliament voted to dissolve itself, leading to an unprecedented repeated election in September.
+The political deadlock dates back to April, when Lieberman refused to join a right-wing coalition under Netanyahu, denying him a majority.
+In response, parliament voted to dissolve itself, leading to an unprecedented repeat election in September.
 A similar scenario could play out again.

 The political deadlock has delayed the Trump administration's release of its long-awaited peace plan.
 The Palestinians have already rejected the plan, accusing the administration of extreme and unfair bias toward Israel.